-- They were vey different artistically, Giovanni Bellini (c.
-1430-1516, aged 86) was a restrained person who produced emotional art and Andrea Mantegna (c.
-1432-1506, aged 74) was an emotional person who produced restrained art. - Bellini was happy to follow in the style of his father Jacopo yet his later work is uniquely his own.
-He was deeply and emotionally affected by the Christian message and his images were designed to have a direct emotional impact.
-When he makes reference to classical antiquity it is unconvincing and virtually meaningless as it means nothing to him.
-He was a modest, reticent character who was happy to remain in Venice all his life, in peace, painting in its churches and running the family business.
-He was happy to allow his elder brother Gentile to become the main artist in the public's eye. - On the other hand, Mantegna was gifted from an early age and was precocious and intellectually self-sufficient.
+- Giovanni Bellini (c.
+1430-1516, aged 86) a restrained person who produced emotional art. - Bellini was content to follow the style of his father Jacopo and later Mantegna yet his later work is uniquely his own.
+He is deeply and emotionally affected by the Christian message and his images of the Madonna and of Christ are designed to have a direct emotional impact.
+When he makes reference to the antique it is unconvincing and virtually meaningless as it means nothing to him.
+In many of his pictures he removes all traces of narrative in order to make a bold emotional statement that is not tainted by any intellectual discourse.
+He does not try to persuade by logic but overcome by emotion.
+Bellini was a modest, reticent character and his images of the infant Christ show a passive, relaxed child but Mantegna's infant Christ is strong, self-sufficient and engaged.
+Bellini was happy to remain in Venice all his life, in peace, painting in its churches and running the family business.
+He was happy to allow his elder brother Gentile to become the main artist in the public's eye.

+- Andrea Mantegna (c.
+1432-1506, aged 74) an emotional person who produced restrained art. - Mantegna was gifted from an early age and was precocious and intellectually self-sufficient.
 He studied archaeology and took a deep interest in the classical.
-His work was always extremely detailed and can be examined with a magnifying glass and the brushstrokes still cannot be seen.
+His work was always extremely detailed and can be examined with a magnifying glass and the brushstrokes cannot be seen.
 Despite the apparent lack of emotion in his art he was an extremely emotional.
 One observer noted in 1474 that "There is not a single person in the vicinity with whom he agrees".
 He was famously for his ferocious vocabulary and his aggression sometimes went beyond verbal abuse.
 The Pope criticized him for insisting on payments due and Federigo Gonzaga described him as 'capricious'.
 He was an 'angry young man', very sure of himself and followed no one yet his painting belie this aggression with their cool, intellectual, careful and controlled style.
 His intellectual approach combined a detailed knowledge of antiquity with a rational yet expressive approach to Christianity.
 He was always looking for new styles and experiences and travelled all over Italy to meet new artists and find new techniques.